-Our compensation philosophy (which is intended to apply to all members of management, including our Chairman and CEO), as implemented by the Compensation Committee of our Board (the "Committee"), is to provide a compensation program that provides competitive levels of compensation and that emphasizes incentive compensation plans and equity plans aligned with attaining our annual goals and longer-term objectives.
+Our compensation philosophy (which is intended to apply to all members of management, including our Chairman and CEO), as implemented by the Compensation Committee of our Board (the "Committee"), is to provide a compensation program that provides competitive levels of compensation and that emphasizes incentive compensation plans and equity plans that are designed to align management incentives and behavior with attaining our annual goals and longer-term objectives.
 We believe that this approach enables us to attract, retain and reward highly qualified personnel and help us achieve our tactical and strategic goals.
 The Committee seeks to develop a compensation program that, overall, is at levels that the Committee believes are competitive with compensation paid to employees with comparable qualifications, experience and responsibilities at companies of comparable size engaged in the same or similar businesses as us and in similar locations.
-The Committee does not explicitly position pay at a specific level or mix with reference to any particular group.
+The Committee does not explicitly pay any position at a specific level or mix with reference to any particular group.